Kaboom (Parks and Recreation): Plot

 The episode opens with Leslie receiving a speakerphone call about abnormal transactions on her credit card.
 The purchases turn out to all be legitimate, but Leslie cancels the card anyway out of embarrassment when Tom hears about her unusual purchases, including a "bucket of cake", a man pillow in the shape of Daniel Craig, and tuition to Hogwarts School of Witchcraft and Wizardry.
 Later, the parks department and Ann visit neighboring Indiana town Eagleton to help build a playground in a single day, as part of an event by the charity KaBOOM!
 There, Leslie and Ann find Ann's ex-boyfriend Andy, who claims to be volunteering, but in reality, is coming for the free food.
 He tells Leslie and Ann that he now has a home with the drummer of his band.
 Leslie is inspired by the energy of the group and its leader Keef, which prompts her to take proactive measures in filling in the pit in Pawnee and turning it into a park.
 While discussing the matter with her parks department, Mark takes her aside and suggests she simply fill it in without permission.
 Leslie decides to take his advice and rents an excavator to fill in the pit.

 Leslie meets Ann at the pit with the rented excavator, which starts filling it in with dirt.
-However, they failed to realize Andy was under some tarps in the pit, and he is injured when mounds of dirt fall on him.
+However, they failed to realize Andy is still living there in a tent, and he is injured when mounds of dirt fall on him.
 He is taken to the hospital, where Ann is assigned as his nurse.
 An angry Ron tells Leslie the town is now open to a large potential lawsuit from Andy, and he sends her to visit him along with their city attorney Scott.
 Meanwhile, Andy is excited to be near Ann and insists it will lead to them getting back together, but Ann tells him she is very happy dating Mark, who unlike Andy has a job, apartment and future.
 A disheartened Andy decides he has to get money to impress Ann.
 When Leslie visits, he regretfully tells her he and his attorney Wendell Adams are going to sue Pawnee.